+When it comes to heel spur vs plantar fasciitis conditions, it's important to remember that the latter often leads to the former.
 The good news is that more than 90% of patients with plantar fasciitis will improve in less than 10 months after following these simple nonsurgical treatments.
 On the other hand, allowing the pain to persist or trying to push through it will only make matters worse and can lead to bigger foot problems.

 The choice is yours, and we encourage you to make the right one.
 Take charge of your heel pain by following some basic suggestions, and you’ll soon experience more mobility and more freedom as your heel pain gradually fades away.